nborsato/petitRADTRANS/docs/index.rst

 =========================================

-Welcome to the **petitRADTRANS** documentation. petitRADTRANS is a Python package for the calculating transmission and emission spectra of exoplanets, at low (:math:`\lambda/\Delta\lambda=1000`) and high (:math:`\lambda/\Delta\lambda=10^6`) resolution, for clear and cloudy atmospheres.
+Welcome to the **petitRADTRANS** documentation. petitRADTRANS is a Python package for calculating transmission and emission spectra of exoplanets, at low (:math:`\lambda/\Delta\lambda=1000`) and high (:math:`\lambda/\Delta\lambda=10^6`) resolution, for clear and cloudy atmospheres.